leviceccato/clarity/README.md

 ## Development

-All commands should be run from the root directory.
+All commands must be run from the root directory.

 Start the game:
 ```